Scientific: Asclepias subulata

 11-13

-Landscape Use: Seasonal accent plant for dry landscapes.
+Landscape Use: Seasonal accent plant (mostly line and texture) for dry landscapes.

-Foliage/Texture: Green to gray green stems, leafless except for new growth; medium fine texture.
+Foliage/Texture: Green to gray green stems, entirely leafless except for new growth; medium fine texture.

 Flowers & Fruits: Small, terminal creamy yellow flowers forming flat-topped umbels during spring through fall.
-Fruit is horn shaped to 3" long.
+Fruit is horn shaped to 3-inches long.

-Seasonal Color: Subtle flower accent during growing season, most intense in spring.
+Seasonal Color: A very subtle flower accent during growing the season, but most evident during spring.

 Light: Full sun.